Brinxu/Data-Scientist-Nanodegree/L2 - Data Engineering/README.md

 3. Go to http://0.0.0.0:3001/

 ## Acknowledgment
 This project benefits from the help and support from Udacity mentor and instructor team.
-I espcially appreicate Survesh's wonderful mentor help.
+I espcially appreciate Survesh's wonderful mentor help.